rejeep/authlogic-password-reset-tutorial/README.markdown

 Hopefully, having the tutorial as a Git repository, it will be more up to date.

-To reset a password, a user goes through these steps:
+To reset a password, the user goes through these steps:

 1. The user requests a password reset
 2. An email is sent to the user with instructions
 3. The user verifies their identity by using the link in the email
 4. The user is presented with a basic form to change the password

 The tutorial will include all code, including tests.
-These tools are used, so if you're not familiar with any of them.
-Do check them out!
+Below you'll see the tools that are used, so if you're not familiar with any of them, check them out or replace them with your favorite tools.

 * [Shoulda](http://github.com/thoughtbot/shoulda)
 * [Formtastic](http://github.com/justinfrench/formtastic)